Mission and Learning Objectives

 - Be prepared to advocate as a professional for the occupational therapy services offered and for the recipients of those services.

-- Demonstrate an appreciation for interdisciplinary perspectives and collaboration, and an expanded view of the impact of the public health of communities and populations on the care of the individual.
+- Demonstrate an appreciation for interdisciplinary perspectives and collaboration, and an expanded view of the impact of the public health of communities and populations.